YorkshireGinger/MAAC/README.md

 - Many more...

 ## Known Issues
 - Sometimes the LLM uses its own judgement when it is told not too.
-This is shown the exmaple output shown above.
+This is shown in the example output shown above.
 - For Nvidia, it overrides the voting system and thinks that despite RSI showing it is overbought and a SELL, it decides it should BUY.
 - To mitigate this I would be adding another Agent that explicity checks for these kinds of LLM hallucinations to capture them before they get to the user.